Margaret (Midge) Thomas

-Midge Thomas has a particular interest in the rhythmic practices of contemporary music, with a special focus on the music of the highly inventive twentieth-century composer Conlon Nancarrow.
-She examines Nancarrow's use of rhythmic complexity in the context of broader concerns shared by many contemporary composers regarding the temporal organization of music.
+Thomas has a particular interest in the rhythmic practices of contemporary music, with a special focus on the music of the highly inventive twentieth-century composer Conlon Nancarrow.
+She examines Nancarrow's use of rhythmic complexity in the context of broader concerns shared by many contemporary composers regarding the temporal organization of music, as well as with regard to his interest in early jazz.

-She has presented her research at annual meetings of the Rocky Mountain Society for Music Theory, Music Theory Midwest, and Music Theory Southeast.
-She has articles and reviews published or forthcoming in Journal of Music Theory, Perspectives of New Music, Intégral, and the New Grove Dictionary of Music and Musicians.
+She has presented her research at annual meetings of the Society for Music Theory, Rocky Mountain Society for Music Theory, Music Theory Midwest, and Music Theory Southeast.
+She has articles and reviews published or forthcoming in Journal of Music Theory, Perspectives of New Music, Intégral, Ex tempore, American Music Review, Music Theory Online, and the New Grove Dictionary of Music and Musicians.
+In 2011 Thomas co-authored a book chapter with Robert Richter (Director of Arts Programming) on team teaching.

 Professor Thomas served in 2011 on the College's Centennial committee as a judge in the search for a new Centennial song.